Topological error correcting processes from fixed-point path integrals: New codes from tensor-network path integrals

 We consider a path integral defined on any $2+1$-dimensional triangulation with a branching structure, that is, a direction for all the edges that is acyclic around every triangle.
 As for the toric code, the path integral is a sum over $\zz_2$-valued 1-cocycles $A$, but now there is a non-trivial action $(-1)^{A\cup A\cup A}$.
 That is, the state sum has an additional weight,

 at every tetrahedron,

+Note that since the configuration of state-sum variables is restricted to a 1-cocycle, the variables at the three edges of each triangle sum to $0$ mod $2$.
+Thus, the variables at two edges of a triangle determine the variable on the third edge.
+Hence, all variables on the 6 edges of the tetrahedron are determined by the variables at three ``generating'' edges, which are labeled $a$, $b$, and $c$ above.
 The state sum can be written as a tensor network with one $\delta$-tensor at every edge, one 3-index $\zz_2$ tensor at every face, and one 3-index $\omega$ tensor at every tetrahedron.
 This path integral is invariant under Pachner moves including the one depicted in Eq.~\eqref{eq:pachner_move_equation}.
 The equations corresponding to this invariance are equivalent to the fact that $\omega$ is a $\zz_2$ group 3-cocycle.
 The string-net picture of this model is obtained by considering space-only Poncar\'e dual lattices.

 We can equip this path integral with anyon worldlines.
 Geometrically, these worldlines are represented by sequences of cylinder-like 3-cells or \emph{tube segments} embedded into the triangulation.
 The boundary of such a tube segment consists of two \emph{anyon 1-gons} (in red at the bottom and top) and one rectangle (wrapping around the side) which can be divided into two triangles,